The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Methodology

 Table~\ref{gridFAST} summarizes the parameter space covered by the extended {\sc fastwind} grid.
 Table~\ref{LinesDiag} lists the complete set of optical hydrogen (\ioni{H}{i}) and helium (\ioni{He}{i}, \ioni{He}{ii}) lines synthesized in the {\sc fastwind} models.
-By default, in the {\sc iacob-gbat} analyses, we used the full set of indicated lines, and allowed the tool to explore a broad range of values for all free parameters, except for the velocity-law exponent, which was fixed\footnote{Also, the full grid was computed neglecting the impact of wind-clumping.} to $\beta$\,=\,1.
+By default, in the {\sc iacob-gbat} analyses, we used the full set of indicated lines, and allowed the tool to explore a broad range of values for all free parameters, except for the velocity-law exponent, which was fixed to $\beta$\,=\,1.
 We also took advantage of the option to quickly recompute the best-fitting solution after excluding selected diagnostic lines or fixing specific grid parameters.
 This capability allowed us to assess in an objective, yet efficient, way the impact of individual lines or parameters on the derived He abundances (see Appendix~\ref{AppImpact}).